GSS-Cogs/work-env/scripts/README.md

 Clean the Jenkins build queue on our Jenkins server.
 You need to have two environment variables installed:

 * JENKINS_USER - you jenkins user ID, you can find this by clicking your name after your logging into our Jenkins server.
 * JENKINS_API_TOKEN - an api token you've created via the Jenkins UI.
-To make one click the little down arrow next to your name on the Jenmins UI (it'll appear when you hover over your name after logging in).
+To make one click the little down arrow next to your name on the Jenkins UI (it'll appear when you hover over your name after logging in).
 Select `configure` then add a new token.

 Export both variables via:
 ```sh